stuy-boe/api-vote.stuysu.org/README.md

 # Required if dialect IS NOT SQLite
 # The name of the database to use
 SEQUELIZE_DB=

-# Required if dialect IS SQLite
-# Path to database file
-SEQUELIZE_STORAGE=

 # Optional - Whether to use ssl for database connections.
 # Default is true, can be: true|false